 After you’ve selected an espresso machine, you’ll also want to find good grinders.
 You need separate grinders for espresso, drip coffee, and decaf if that is something you want to serve.
 You’ll also want to find grinders that fit well into your coffee stand.
 Something like a Mahlkonig EK-43 might be the best grinder you can buy, but it also may leave you with no counter space.

 Find something that has a quality grind and a small profile.
-As a pro-tip, spend more money on your espresso grinder than your drip coffee grinder.
+As a pro tip, spend more money on your espresso grinder than your drip coffee grinder.
 Espresso is much more temperamental than drip, and it is worth investing in a better grinder.
 Companies like Bunn, Mahlkonig, and Baratza all have good offerings for various volume needs.

 Make sure you also have a way to filter your water.
 Coffee is more than 98 percent water, and your water quality will determine your coffee quality.
 You can bring filtered water from a second location each day, but this method can create a lot of logistical problems.
-Your best bet is to get plumbing directly to your stand.
-If you can’t, you may try to have a second building on your property.
-This can also help provide a restroom for your employees.

 Even if you do get water plumbed into your coffee stand, a second building is a necessity with a drive-thru.
-Whether it’s in the same parking lot or not, you will need a place to store excess coffee, cleaning supplies, and other items that may not fit in your coffee stand.
+Whether it’s in the same parking lot or not, you will need a place to store excess coffee, cleaning supplies and other items that may not fit in your coffee stand.

 Design a memorable, eye-catching, and unique brand for your coffee shop